vmzakharov/mutate-test-kata/README.md

 ------------------------------------------------
 ### Types of Tests
 The table below lists common types of tests in a software system.
+Our focus here is on unit tests, but it helps to put them in a context.

 The meaning of the columns:
 * **Category** - A category of tests